 Simply put, the Treaty Principles are a set of ideas intended to capture Te Tiriti’s broad sentiments, intentions and goals so that they can be incorporated into law and applied in practice.

-The Treaty Principles are separate from the Treaty and have been created over many years by legal experts, the courts, constitutional experts and many others.
-They were thought to be necessary because there are two texts that have been considered to be representative of the Treaty of Waitangi.
-There were two documents with different meanings.
+The Treaty Principles are separate from the Treaty and have been created over many years by legal experts, the courts, constitutional experts and others.
+The Principles are necessary because there are two texts that are considered to be representative of the Treaty of Waitangi.
+These two documents have different meanings.

 While Te Tiriti o Waitangi (the reo Māori version) upholds Māori sovereignty (tino rangatiratanga), the Treaty of Waitangi (the English version) says tāngata whenua forfeited it “absolutely and without reservation”.
-Both texts, however, affirm Māori rights and interests over taonga, including tangible ones like whenua and intangible ones like te reo Māori alike.
+Both texts, however, affirm Māori rights and interests over taonga – both tangible ones like whenua and intangible ones like te reo Māori alike.

-The Treaty Principles are not perfect, but they are the best thing we currently have for enacting Te Tiriti, which is our de facto constitution.
-New Zealand is one of only five countries without a proper written constitution, and that means Te Tiriti itself doesn’t explicitly feature in our law, which is where the principles come from and why they’re important.
+The Treaty Principles are not perfect.
+But they are the best thing we currently have for enacting Te Tiriti, which is our de facto constitution.
+New Zealand is one of only five countries without a proper written constitution, and that means Te Tiriti itself doesn’t explicitly feature in our law.
+This is where the Treaty Principles come from and why they’re so important.
 They are the Treaty’s representative within law and define the Treaty’s role today.

 Further reading and Treaty Principles Bill submission guides